Work Experience Technical Note

 unemployed if they responded "yes" to the question "Even though you did not work in

 Work-experience unemployment rate.
-The number of persons unemployed at some point
+The number of persons unemployed at some time

 during the year as a proportion of the number of persons who worked or looked for work